bigchaindb/bigchaindb/docs/server/source/appendices/log-rotation.md

 - `~/bigchaindb.log`
 - `~/bigchaindb-errors.log`

+Log rotation is baked into BigchainDB Server using Python's `logging` module.
+The logs for BigchainDB Server are rotated when any of the above mentioned files exceeds 209715200 bytes (i.e. approximately 209 MB).

 For more information, see the docs about [the BigchainDB Server configuration settings related to logging](../server-reference/configuration.html#log).

 ## Tendermint Logging and Log Rotation